Vasi012/Geography_MP2/README.md

 -	WCAG 2.1 Coding best practices being followed.
 - Manual tests were also performed to ensure the website was accessible as possible and some accessibility issues were identified.

-### *Issue #1: If you click one variant of answer and before submitting you changed your mind, the preview button it’s not resetting its colour to the initial colour.*
+### *Issue #1: If you click one variant of answer and before submitting you changed your mind, the preview button it’s not resetting its color to the initial color.*

 # Navigation Links